-The city has 29 museums, including 12 exhibiting national treasures, and hosts over 60 festivals, including the internationally recognized Winterlude and Canadian Tulip Festival.
+The capital region has 29 museums, including 12 museums exhibiting national treasures, and hosts over 60 festivals, including the internationally recognized Winterlude and Canadian Tulip Festival.
 In the wintertime, the Rideau Canal becomes the worlds longest skating rink.

 The earliest recorded Indian habitation of the area is traced back over 1000 years.
 The Algonquins that lived in this area called the river Kichesippi “the Great River”, and called themselves Kichisippirini, the people of the Great River.
 The Algonquins mastered travel on the river highways using birch bark canoes.

 French explorers came to the area in the early 1600s, following the lead of Etienne Brule who came up the Ottawa.
 He was accompanied by Jesuit missionaries who began attempting to convert the natives to Christianity.
 In 1613, Samuel de Champlain, the French commander of New France, himself visited the area for the purpose of trading for furs, and on June 4th 1613, he named one tributary on the southwest bank for the French word for curtain, “Rideau.”